rpires71/milestone1/README.md

 **User Goal**
 As an IT employer, they want to understand my journey into IT and web development so that they can assess my technical potential and transferable skills.

 **Description**
 This page should summarise my technical training, certifications, and motivation for entering IT.
-It should highlight my transition from teaching into full-stack development and technical support roles.
+It should highlight my transition from teaching into full-stack development and technical support.

 **Acceptance Criteria**
-- [ ] Briefly mentions IT certifications: CompTIA A+, ITF+, CCNA.
+- [ ] Reference lifelong learning and skills.
 - [ ] Notes current training: Level 5 Full Stack Development.
-- [ ] Indicates transferable skills (communication, problem-solving, analysis).
+- [ ] Indicates transferable skills (support, problem-solving).
 - [ ] Links to other relevant pages are available.
 - [ ] The site is responsive and accessible across desktop, tablet, and mobile.

 **Tasks**
-- [ ] Add paragraph like: “Alongside my teaching career, I hold industry certifications including A+, ITF+, and CCNA.
-I’m currently completing a Level 5 Full Stack Development diploma.”
+- [ ] Add paragraph like: "Alongside my teaching career, I eveloped strong skills in programming, web development, hardware, CAD, networking.
+I’m currently completing a Level 5 Full Stack Development diploma."
-- [ ] Emphasise adaptability and strong communication.
+- [ ] Emphasise adaptability, support and innovate.
 - [ ] Add buttons or links: “See My Technical Skills” / “View Projects”.
 - [ ] Maintain a clean, modern layout.
 - [ ] Add links to other pages.